Jdubz/blinky_time/masterAndNodesExample/README.md

 The master node will blink blue as it reads messages available on the network.

-The other nodes will blink between white and green (when they are connected) or white and red (when they are disconnected).
+The other nodes will blink green (when they are connected) or red (when they are disconnected).

 Connection status has a delay of around 5s before it is reflected in the lights.